 I like to visualize the pulses that produce magnetism as a piston moving back and forth from north to south, south to north.
 Now imagine a second magnet—a second piston moving back and forth in perfect sync with the first.
 Call the top of each piston north if you would like.
 Position the pistons (magnets) so that north is facing north.
 Notice that once every stroke, the pistons are moving towards each other—repulsion.
 Turn both pistons around so south is facing south; still, once every stroke, the pistons will be moving towards each other.
 But now, only turn one piston around so that south is facing north.
 The pistons move in tandem; there is no repulsion, and any force then wishing to push the pistons together can step in and do its thing.So in an attempt to break down magnetism into the simplest terms possible:

 As mentioned, electromagnetic waves travel outward at or near the speed of light, and as any grade-school science book will probably tell you, light waves are transverse waves, with not only an up and down component, but a sideways component as well.
 So what I refer to as pulses could, for visualization purposes anyhow, be looked at as products of the actual wave, much like a small boat rising and falling as the wake of another boat passes underneath.
 Or you could look at it as the water itself in a particular spot rising up and down as the wave energy passes through—whatever works.
-I am sure there is a highbrow term for such aspects of wave function, but—frankly—I didn’t even bother to look up such things when writing this, as the idea here is simplicity.

 One thing I think is misleading is the typical way a light wave is illustrated—as a long spaghetti string of successive waves (even I am guilty).
 I think if you could actually freeze a photon in time, it would be a single wave—a bump (a motion of space) rising up or down with a corresponding sideways motion.
 Even if I am wrong regarding photons, the spaghetti string idea certainly could not be applied to electrons, or you could not get the back and forth motion needed to produce such defined vibrational fields.